Beyond the Classroom

 Upper School students may participate in a wide range of individual and team sports.

-Chapin believes that students' physical, intellectual, and emotional lives are interconnected.
+Chapin believes that students' physical, intellectual and emotional lives are interconnected.
 This tenet serves as a steadfast guide in our approach to interscholastic athletics, fitness, and health and wellness.

 Our program encourages participation for all students and offers a distinct opportunity to cultivate leadership qualities, develop essential sport skills and experience the spirit of competition.
-We strive for personal fulfillment, while deepening integrity, resilience, and respect for oneself and others.
+We strive for personal fulfillment, while deepening integrity, resilience and respect for oneself and others.
 Our athletic community celebrates and fosters a sense of belonging and a love of sport.

 Chapin’s commitment to excellence through a multi-faceted approach to athletics fortifies our students' ability to thrive and lead in their lives beyond 100 East End Avenue.